saswat-07/Basic_JAVASCRIPT/sprint3/fe-c2-s3-testing-challenge/README.md

 1. This challenge would be manually evaluated.​
 2. Push the code to git and share the link with mentor for manual evaluation.

+- check the .gitignore for node_modules, `npm i` to install node_modules again.